-Name, Province and Country of Residence and Position with Company (1) Present and Principal Occupation during the last five years Date of Appointment as Director Weibin Zhang (3) Director Beijing, China Elected as an Executive Director of the Company since June 2020.
-Mr. Zhang joined Inner Mongolia Pacific Mining Co., Ltd ("Inner Mongolia Pacific"), in March 2018 as Chairman and General Manager.
-From October 2017 to March 2018, he served as Executive Director and General Manager of Changchun Gold Design Institute Co., Ltd From March 2014 to October 2017, Mr. Zhang served as the Principle of Changchun Gold Design Institute Co., Ltd. From March 2014 to March 2014, he served as Vice President of China National Gold Engineering Corporation.
-Starting in 1985 through March 2014 Mr. Zhang held numerous senior executive roles at the Design Institute and Yunnan Gold LLC.
-Mr. Zhang is a senior professional mining engineer and has over 38 years of experience in the mining industry.
+Name, Province and Country of Residence and Position with Company (1) Present and Principal Occupation during the last five years Date of Appointment as Director Weibin Zhang (3) Director Beijing, China Mr. Zhang, age 61, joined Inner Mongolia Pacific Mining Co., Limited ("Inner Mongolia Pacific") in March 2018 as Chairman and General Manager.
+From October 2017 to March 2018, he served as Executive Director and General Manager of Changchun Gold Design Institute Co., Ltd From March 2014 to October 2017, Mr. Zhang served as the Principle of Changchun Gold Design Institute Co., Ltd From March 2011 to March 2014, he served as Vice President of China National Gold Engineering Corporation.
+Starting in 1985 through March 2014, Mr. Zhang held numerous senior executive roles at the Changchun Gold Design Institute Co., Ltd. and Yunnan Gold LLC.
+Mr. Zhang is a senior professional mining engineer and has over 39 years of experience in the mining industry.
 Mr. Zhang holds a college diploma in Mining Engineering from Shenyang Gold College.
-June 17 2020 Na Tian Director Beijing, China Elected as an Executive Director of the Company since June 2020.
-Ms. Na Tian currently serves as the Deputy General Manager of the Legal and Audit Department of China National Gold since February 2021.
-She joined CNGGHK as Legal Deputy Manager of General Administration Office in September 2018.
+Mr. Zhang retired as Chairman and General Manager of Inner Mongolia Pacific on December 4, 2024.
+June 17, 2020 Na Tian Director Beijing, China Ms. Tian, age 44, acted as Deputy General Manager of the Audit and Legal Compliance Department of CNG since February 2021.
+She joined CNGHK as Legal Deputy Manager of the General Administration Office in September 2018.
 Since February 2012, Ms. Tian has worked in the Division of Corporate Secretary Affairs of the Company and was promoted to Deputy Director in September 2017.
 In July 2017, she was appointed as a director of Skyland Mining (BVI) Limited, a wholly owned subsidiary of the Company.
-From July 2008 to May 2011 Ms. Tian was an auditor at Ernst & Young Hua Ming LLP.
-Ms. Tian passed PRC national judicial examination and obtained the Legal Professional Qualification.
+From July 2008 to May 2011, Ms. Tian was an auditor at Ernst & Young Hua Ming LLP.
+In 2008, Ms. Tian passed PRC national judicial examination and obtained the Legal Professional Qualification.
 Ms. Tian holds a master's degree in Law from Peking University Law School.
 She also holds double bachelor's degrees and majored in law and business English from Guangdong University of Foreign Studies.
-June 17 2020 Wanming Wang (4) Non-Executive Director Beijing, China Elected as a Non-Executive Director of the Company since October 27, 2022.
-Mr. Wang has 35 years of experience in finance and financial administration.
-Currently he is the CFO of CNGHK, before that he served as the General Manager of the financial department in CNGHK since October 2018.
-In the past three decades, Mr. Wang has also served as head of finance departments both at the CNG's head office and its subsidiaries with responsibilities including asset management, capital management, budgeting, accounting as well as asset securitization.
-Mr. Wang served as member of Board of Supervisors in following companies: Tibet Huatailong since 2020, Tibet Jia Ertong Mining Development Co.
-Ltd. since 2020.
-Mr. Wang also served director of Board in Soremi Investments Ltd. since 2017, CNG Buqiuke Ltd. since 2019 and Zhongxin International Financial Leasing Co.
-Ltd. since 2016.
-Mr. Wang is a senior accountant and holds MBA degree from Asia International Open University.
-October 27 2022
+June 17, 2020